slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 ## Brief Biography <a name="briefbiography"></a>
 <p style="text-align: justify">
-My teaching journey commenced in 2011 when I was a Master's student in Mathematics at the Universidad de los Andes.
-During this time, I served as a teaching assistant for several first and second-year courses.
-Following the completion of my Master's degree in 2013, I seized the opportunity to instruct several introductory courses at the Universidad de Los Andes and other esteemed universities in Bogotá, Colombia.
-These courses covered a wide spectrum, including subjects like Calculus, Algebra, Logic, and Probability.

-In 2015, I embarked on my doctoral journey in Mathematics at the University of Western Ontario.
-Throughout my doctoral studies, I continued to expand my teaching experience by working as a teaching assistant for a diverse range of courses.
-Concurrently, I played an active role in the development of the Directed Reading Program at the Department of Mathematics.
-In this program, I mentored undergraduate students in engaging mathematical projects and supported their pursuit of majors in this field.

-Since 2021, I have had the privilege of serving as a Visiting Assistant Professor at the University of Rochester (NY).
-In this capacity, I have taught a variety of courses, including Topology, Abstract Algebra, Linear Algebra, and more.
-My diverse background and extensive teaching experience have equipped me to thrive as a dedicated educator.
-This passion for teaching is evident throughout this Dossier, and I am eager to continue refining my teaching skills as I progress in my academic career.
+Teaching has always been a driving force behind my academic journey.
+After completing my Master's degree in Mathematics in 2013, I seized the opportunity to instruct introductory courses in Mathematics, which ignited my passion for teaching and inspired me to pursue a Ph.D. in Mathematics at the University of Western Ontario in 2015.
+Throughout my doctoral studies, I continued to expand my teaching experience by working as a teaching assistant for a diverse range of courses and actively contributing to the support of undergraduate while widening my teaching and professional portafolio.
+Since 2021, I've been a Visiting Assistant Professor at the University of Rochester, where I've had the privilege of teaching a variety of courses, including higher level courses.
+My passion for teaching is evident throughout this dossier, and I am committed to fostering the learning process of my students as I continue to advance in my academic career.

 </p>

 ## Teaching Philosophy <a name="teachingphilosphy"></a>